NEW: Pedro Hernandez is quiet and shows no apparent emotion during his arraignment

-But a separate law enforcement source said Thursday that Hernandez’s claims were being treated with “a healthy dose of skepticism.”
-Investigators have not uncovered any forensic evidence linking Hernandez to the case, Kelly added.
+A separate law enforcement source said Thursday that Hernandez’s claims were being treated with “a healthy dose of skepticism.”

-The tipster contacted authorities months ago after news coverage of their renewed search.
+The tipster whose information led to Hernandez’s arrest contacted authorities months ago after news coverage of their renewed search.
 That contact, at least in part, prompted investigators to question Hernandez.

 A spokeswoman for the Manhattan district attorney’s office, which reopened the case in 2010, declined to comment on the recent development.

-The boy was officially declared dead in 2001 as part of a lawsuit filed by his family against a drifter, Jose Antonio Ramos, a convicted child molester acquainted with Etan’s babysitter.
+Etan was officially declared dead in 2001 as part of a lawsuit filed by his family against Jose Antonio Ramos, a drifter and convicted child molester acquainted with Etan’s baby sitter.

 President Ronald Reagan named May 25, the day Etan went missing, as National Missing Children’s Day.